Hiring international employees is an increasingly common tactic in today’s competitive job market.

 Hire as international contractors

-However, there are some legal things you must take care of, such as local compliance, IP, payment methods and misclassification.
+However, there are some legal things you must take care of, such as local compliance, IP, payment methods, and misclassification.
 You must check the local laws to ensure that the person is classified as a contractor and create contracts with rigorous IP protections.

 According to Nikita Agarwal, Director at Milestone Localization, “We have offices in India and the UK with local teams for operations.
 For sales, we hire people globally.
+We chose to work with an international employee on a contract because It is less expensive.

-• It is less expensive.
 There are no management fees, taxes, and compliance, and it is easy to make a contract.
+We have 3 international sales team members, so it’s easy to manage their contracts and pay.

-The main issue with contract workers is that you cannot ask them not to take up other work and have completely fixed hours and pay.
 In some countries, this qualifies as employment at a full-time job, and workers are entitled to benefits.
 We have sales hires with ad hoc timings and variable pay.
 We added a non-compete clause saying they cannot work with companies in the same industry.

 The biggest risk of an international hire is that you have almost no legal remedies against the person.
 The cost of international arbitration/law enforcement is very high, and the costs don't make sense in most situations.”